jnozzi/cocoadev.com/markdown/RTFOrWordDocsWithImages.md

 * Finally, save the string to file as RTF (again using ASCII encoding).

 The RTF file will then open in Word, Nisus or Mellel with images intact.
 Frankly, I have no idea why Apple haven't already added this to their existing RTF methods...
-Anyway, when I've got all my code tidied up, I will hopefully post an General/NSAttributedString category here that does all this for anyone who cares. :)
+Anyway, when I've got all my code tidied up, I will hopefully post an NSAttributedString category here that does all this for anyone who cares. :)
 KB

 ----